RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 ``:caption:`` If used, this requires a text parameter.
 The text parameter to this argument is formatted as a caption, underneath the activecode block.
 You can see one in the example above, where the caption is ``A Turtle making a square``.

-``:language:`` The text argument to this parameter can be python, javascript, or html.
-TODO TODO is this still true, and what is the default if you leave it off, is it Python?
+``:language:`` The text argument to this parameter can be python, python3, java, C, C++, ruby, javascript, or html.
+The default language is Python 2.
+Languages other than python, javascript, and html require an external server.

 ``:include:``  This option allows you to prepend other code blocks to this activecode block.
 It is useful because it allows you to write individual activecode examples that build on each other without having to duplicate all the code and force the user to scroll through the code to find the newly introduced content.
 For example, if you write a function definition in one activecode block, you can include that block in a later activecode block using the ``:include:`` argument, and thus can invoke that function in the current activecode block without redefining it.
 This argument requires at least one, and can take multiple, parameters: the unique identifiers of the activecode blocks that you want to include.
 (See the examples in reStructured text for an example of how you can use this.)